isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to support.md

 green spaces.
 This contribution covers not just the tree and site preparation, but also supports vital community and capacity building initiatives - from education and research to outreach programmes.
-These efforts help strengthen people's connection with nature, advancing our City in Nature vision under the Singapore Green Plan 2030.</p>
+These efforts help strengthen people's connection with nature, advancing our <a href="https://www.nparks.gov.sg/who-we-are/city-in-nature-key-strategiesCi" rel="noopener nofollow" target="_blank">City in Nature</a> vision under the Singapore Green Plan 2030.</p>
 <p>Your donation also qualifies for a 2.5 times tax deduction, provided you
 provide us with &nbsp;a valid NRIC/FIN number (for individuals) or local UEN/Business Registration Number (for organisations) within 5 working days